Healthdirect Free Australian health advice you can count on.

 Psychological treatments

-If your erectile dysfunction is caused or triggered by psychological factors, you doctor may recommend counselling.
+Your doctor may recommend therapy if your erectile dysfunction is caused or triggered by psychological factors.
 Examples include cognitive behavioural therapy, or sex therapy, and may also include your partner.

 Resources and support